WaleeTheRobot/order-flow-bot/README.md

 # Included Strategies

-The below is currently the included strategy for OrderFlowBot and can be used as an example to add any other strategies.
+The below are included for OrderFlowBot and can be used as an example to add any other strategies.
 Note that there is a check to not re-enter on the same bar in the main program so a strategy doesn't re-enter on the same bar.
 This will prevent multiple entries on a bar, to prevent any false entries.

 ### Stacked Imbalances

-This strategy looks if a bar is bullish or bearish and will enter if ask or bid stacked imbalances are found.
+Long Position: Bullish bar with ask stacked imbalances.
+Short Position: Bearish bar with bid stacked imbalances.

+### Delta Divergence

+Long Position: Bullish bar, positive delta and new low based on last number of LookBackBars.
+Short Position: Bearish bar, negative delta and new high based on last number of LookBackBars.

 # Adding Strategies and Indicators